-Colour reveals the purpose of a brand, but we need to be careful when there are so many perceptions of colours and social connotations.
-When speaking to clients, we listen closely to understand what they want, not what they say they want, and then use tricks and tools to communicate their purpose in the most effective way.
-Colour is a big part of this process, as it can completely transform the meaning and influence of a brand.
+Colour contributes to the purpose of a brand, but we need to be careful when there are many perceptions of colours and social connotations.
+When speaking to clients, we listen closely to understand their purpose, and then communicate this in the most effective way.
+Colour is a big part of this process, it can completely transform the feel and influence of a brand.

-When we started working on Women Of Tyneside, we had discussions around pink, and whether to use it, or whether it was only going to reignite stereotype (which is always risky).
-Pink is a strong colour to build a brand, but designers must understand the connection with the audience, that we are trying to build with the colour.
-We couldn’t ignore the historical connection that pink has in defining or promoting femininity.
+When we started working on Women Of Tyneside, we had discussions around pink, and whether to reclaim it, or whether it was too much of a socially conditioned stereotype.
+We couldn’t ignore the historical connection that pink has had in ‘defining’ or ‘promoting’ femininity.
 We decided that much more research needed to be done before a decision was made.

-We came across the pink and blue project from photographer Jeongmee Yoon.
+We found the story of the ‘pink and blue project’ from photographer Jeongmee Yoon fascinating.
 Yoon’s five year old daughter couldn’t get enough of candy-coloured possessions, so Jeongmee started the Pink and Blue project, where she photographed her daughter and other children with pink or blue themed possessions.
 The innocence of her subjects raised the question whether there was something ‘natural’ about these gender norms or if stereotypes are so culturally engrained at such a young age that even infants seemed to notice?

-Well considered research can help define a brands value, strength and positioning, which will boost awareness, customer recall and differentiate brands form the competition.
+A well-considered brand colour can help define ethos, values and positioning.
 If chosen effectively, it can set an emotional stage for the whole brand experience.